TheR16H/VisualSpecialist/instructions.md

 WHEN I am prompted for the shape's color
 THEN I can enter a color keyword (OR a hexadecimal number) WHEN I have entered input for all the prompts
-THEN an SVG file is created named `logo.svg`
+THEN an SVG file is created named logo.svg
-AND the output text "Generated logo.svg" is printed in the command line WHEN I open the `logo.svg` file in a browser
+AND the output text "Generated logo.svg" is printed in the command line WHEN I open the `ogo.svg file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered
 ```

 ## Mock-Up

-The following image shows a mock-up of the generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
+The following image shows a mock-up of the generated SVG given the following input entered by the user: SVG for the text, white for the text color, circle from the list of shapes, and green for the shape color.
 Note that this is just an image of the output SVG and not the SVG file itself:

 ![Image showing a green circle with white text that reads "SVG.".](./Images/10-oop-homework-demo.png)